Tidal Influence

 Big picture: We have been actively restoring Zedler Marsh, a 10-acre site along the San Gabriel River, since September 2009.
 Our main goal is to protect and improve habitat for the endangered Belding's Savannah Sparrow and the 5 special status plant species that call this place home.
 Our vision is for this location to be the hub for community involvement, environmental education programs, and a showcase for the diverse flora and fauna of Los Cerritos Wetlands.
 The 4 different coastal plant communities that currently exist here include: southern coastal salt marsh, alkali meadow, coastal sage scrub and mulefat scrub.

-This season: Come join the Tidal Influence team in restoring our local wetlands to functional habitat by planting in our salt marsh and coastal sage scrub to restore this beautiful resource.
-Our main focus is on tackling non-native weed invasions that hinder native plant growth and the creation of a new public trail system.
+Come join the Tidal Influence team in restoring our local wetlands to functional habitat by planting in our salt marsh and coastal sage scrub to restore this beautiful resource.
+Our main focus is on tackling non-native weed invasions that hinder native plant growth, as well as maintaining our trail system and native plant communities.